WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 This is to be independent of GitHub for both the new release signaling and the downloading of a release, in case GitHub becomes unavailable.
 The current downloading source still remains to be GitHub.

+The Nostr Update Manager fetches Nostr events every 24 hours and on application launch.

-> When `Auto download new version`, Nostr is only used for the signaling that a new version is available.
+> When `Auto download new version` is disabled, Nostr is only used for the signaling that a new version is available.

-> Wasabi does not connect to any 3rd party services, including Nostr, when Tor is disabled.
+> Wasabi does not connect to Nostr when Tor is disabled.

 ## Advanced Installation